Build-Week-Spotify-Song-Suggester-2/datascience/README.md

 Our app takes the provided user input, matches it to it’s track ID in the Spotify API, and then applies our model to return a json list of top 10 similar songs based on the audio features back to the user.
 We created both a k-nearest neighbors model and a neural network.
 However, we chose the to only deploy the KNN model to our app as it was more lightweight and accurate given the time constraint of one fewer workday.

-## Visual Respresentation of Track Audio Data
+## Visual Respresentation of Track Audio Data :notes:

 (add image of radar chart?)